Apatel9935/RNN-Sentiment-Analysis/README.md

 - Source: https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews
 - Description: The dataset consists of 25,000 positive and 25,000 negative movie reviews used for binary sentiment classification.
+- ⚠️ Note: Dataset is not included in this repository due to size limitations.
+Please download it from the above link and place it in the project directory.

 ---